 The Reality of the Cost

-People complain about the price of these supplements. $69 for a bottle of Kerassentials isn't cheap.
-But I spent $150 on a prescription that did nothing, plus the $100 co-pay for the podiatrist.
-When you add up the cost of five years of buying extra socks, specialized soaps, and hiding from the world, $69 is a drop in the bucket.
+People complain about the price of these supplements.
+Around $70 for a bottle of Kerassentials isn't cheap.
+But I spent $150 on a prescription that did nothing, plus the co-pay for the podiatrist.
+When you add up the cost of five years of buying extra socks, specialized soaps, and hiding from the world, seventy bucks is a drop in the bucket.
+I track the cost of every trial.
+I want to know exactly what my cost per clear nail is.
+It sounds cold, but that’s how I think.
+If I’m going to spend my hard-earned money from the warehouse, it better show up in the Sunday photos.

 Final Thoughts from the Warehouse Floor

 If you’re hiding your feet right now, I get it.
 It sucks.
 It’s a blow to your pride.
 But sitting around and being embarrassed isn't going to grow a new nail.
 You have to be consistent.
 You have to be patient.
 And you should probably start your own notebook.
 It keeps you honest when you feel like quitting on week 3 because you don't see a difference.
+Talk to your own doctor or podiatrist before you start any new routine, especially if you have other health issues like diabetes.
+My advice?
+Get a bottle of something that has ingredients you can recognize and commit to it for at least 90 days.

+I personally found the best results with Kerassentials during my recent 17-week test, but everyone’s feet are different.
 The goal isn't to have model feet.
 The goal is to be able to take your socks off at the end of the day and not feel like you’re looking at a horror movie.
 If a warehouse guy like me can make progress after five years of total neglect, you can too.
 Just keep your boots dry and your notebook full.
+If you want to see the product that finally started moving my needle, you can check out Kerassentials here and start your own tracking log.